 A throwback to the artsy East Village of decades past, this 24-hour Ukrainian diner is famous for such authentic savory grub as borscht, kielbasa and pierogi, but if it's all-American wholesomeness you're after, you can't go wrong with a plate of their from-scratch buckwheat pancakes, served all day.

-He may not have initiated the surge of Roman food in New York, but Maialino—Danny Meyer’s first full-fledged foray into Italian cuisine—sets a new standard within this narrow niche.
-The restaurant is a painstaking homage to the neighborhood trattorias that kept Meyer well fed when he was a young expat living in Rome.
-The menu, self-consciously regional, offers exceptional facsimiles of dishes specific to Rome.
-Even the pancakes ($22) harken back to the Italian city, with copious dollops of ricotta in the custardy batter and orange marmalade on top of their browned, crispy-edged exterior.
+The restaurant is a painstaking homage to the neighborhood trattorias of Rome with a menu representing dishes of the region.
+The pancakes harken back to the Italian city, with copious dollops of ricotta in the custardy batter and orange marmalade on top of their browned, crispy-edged exterior.

 Café Luluc sets itself apart from the Smith Street bistro-and-brunch pack by starting out early and staying up late, serving full breakfast from 7:30am on weekdays, and keeping the hopping dining room going until 2am on weekends.
 Eggs and pancakes (butter-drenched cast-iron flapjacks served with mixed fruit and maple syrup) give way to tasty twists on bistro classics at lunch and dinner.